Adversarial Examples Are Not Real Features: Introduction

 To validate their true usefulness, we follow the same procedure of \citet{ilyas2019adversarial} and construct robust (non-robust) datasets that only have robust (non-robust) features extracted from supervised models.
 To evaluate their cross-paradigm usefulness and robustness, we learn features with the four different learning paradigms on the constructed datasets and evaluate the learned features with a linear probing head for classification (a common evaluation protocol in self-supervised learning).
 Surprisingly, we find that there exist notable discrepancies in the cross-paradigm usefulness: on the three (transferred) self-supervised paradigms, robust features yield excellent performance that nearly matches natural features, while non-robust features yield much worse prediction that is hardly usable, in sharp contrast to its own good performance on supervised learning.
 It clearly conveys that \textbf{non-robust features are \emph{not} as (cross-paradigm) useful as robust/natural features}.
 Therefore, unlike robust or natural images, non-robust features do not contain much meaningful information that is truly useful across different paradigms.
 Intuitively speaking, non-robust features are more like a certain backdoor pattern of natural images subject to the chosen learning paradigm (\eg supervised classification).
 As paradigm-wise shortcuts, these features are essentially uninformative when examined with other learning paradigms.
 We further verify this point by showing that adversarial examples crafted under different paradigms can hardly transfer among each other.
 To this end, we conclude that robust features are truly useful features while non-robust features are not (in the cross-paradigm sense).
 Unlike the counter-intuitive explanation of \citet{ilyas2019adversarial}, our result justifies the human intuition that the noise-like non-robust features do not really capture the essence of the images.

 Furthermore, we also re-evaluate the robustness of robust and non-robust features in this way.
 Interestingly, contrary to the findings in \citet{ilyas2019adversarial} that natural training on the robust dataset produces a robust classifier, we find these so-called robust features hardly show robustness when learned with other learning paradigms.
-We also observe that the supervised learned classifier is non-robust under more reliable attacks like AutoAttack \cite{croce2020reliable}.
-Thus, we arrive at the conclusion that \textbf{on real-world datasets, both robust and non-robust features extracted by \citet{ilyas2019adversarial} are actually non-robust, in both in-paradigm and cross-paradigm senses}.
-Although robust features are shown to exist in toy models when explicitly designed \cite{tsipras2018robustness}, there is by far no evidence that robust features exist in real-world datasets, at least not extractable.
+We also observe that the supervised learned classifier shows limited robustness under more reliable attacks like AutoAttack \cite{croce2020reliable} with $\ell_\infty$ norm.
+Thus, we arrive at the conclusion that \textbf{on real-world datasets, both robust and non-robust features extracted by \citet{ilyas2019adversarial} are actually non-robust, in a cross-paradigm senses}.
+Although robust features are shown to exist in toy models when explicitly designed \cite{tsipras2018robustness}, there is by far no evidence that robust features exist in real-world datasets with cross-paradigm transferability, at least not extractable.